Compulsory Acquisition

 - Has dominant ownership been obtained through a takeover offer, or by another route (such as using the Code’s “creep” provisions)?

-- Did the offeror receive acceptances for at least 50% of the relevant class of securities, not including any which were already held or controlled by the offeror or its associates (the 50% Acceptance Threshold)?
+- Did the offeror receive acceptances for at least 50% of the relevant class of securities, not including any which were already held or controlled by the offeror or its associates (the 50% Acceptance Test)?

 - Did the offer include alternative consideration options?